 Tuberculosis (TB) kills 1.5–2 million people globally every year.
 In the U.S. alone, 13 million people have latent TB infection; and about 10 percent of them will develop active TB disease during their lifetime.
 An effective vaccine or chemotherapy has yet to be developed.
 Mycobacterium tuberculosis (Mtb) — the bacterium that causes TB — has evolved a Pup-proteasome system that is functionally analogous to but chemically distinct from the eukaryotic Ubiquitin-proteasome system.
 The Pup-proteasome is required for Mtb resistance to killing by a source of nitric oxide (NO).
 NO is required by the host immune system to control Mtb infections.
 Thus, the Pup-proteasome system is a promising target for the development of anti-Tb chemotherapeutics.

 In collaboration with the labs of Dr. Carl Nathan, Dr. Gang Lin and Dr. Heran Darwin, we have combined cryo-EM, X-ray crystallography and protein biochemistry to elucidate the structure and function of the bacterial system.
 We found that the Mtb proteasome is structurally similar to the eukaryotic proteasome yet possesses unique assembly and gating mechanism (Hu et al 2006 Mol Microbiol; Li et al 2010 EMBO J).
 Like its eukaryotic counterpart, the bacterial proteasome can be activated either by an ATP-dependent activator (Mpa) (Wu et al 2017 Mol Microbiol), or by an ATP-independent activator (PafE) (Jastrab et al 2015 Proc Natl Acad Sci U S A; Bai et al 2016 Proc Natl Acad Sci U S A; Hu et al 2018 J Biol Chem).
 Interestingly, we found that the protein degradation tag Pup, a prokaryotic ubiquitin-like protein, is intrinsically disordered, but folds into an α-helix upon binding to and recognized by the proteasomal ATPase Mpa (Wang et al 2010 Nat Struct Mol Biol).
-To facilitate the development of anti-TB chemotherapeutics, we have elucidated the structural basis for species-specific inhibition of the Mtb proteasome by oxathiazol-2-ones (Lin et al 2009 Nature) and by several N,C-capped dipeptides (Hsu et al 2017 Biochemistry).
+To facilitate the development of anti-TB chemotherapeutics, we have elucidated the structural basis for species-specific inhibition of the Mtb proteasome by oxathiazol-2-ones (Lin et al 2009 Nature), by several N,C-capped dipeptides (Hsu et al 2017 Biochemistry), and by the phenylimidazo-based inhibitors (Zhan et al 2019 J Med Chem).
 Remarkably, some of the dipeptide variants exhibited potent and selective inhibition to the human immunoproteasome (Santos et al 2017 Nat Commun).

 Hu G, Lin G, Wang M, Dick L, Xu RM, Nathan C, Li H. 2006.
 Structure of the Mycobacterium tuberculosis proteasome and mechanism of inhibition by a peptidyl boronate.
 Mol Microbiol 59(5):1417–1428.